-The monosaccharide (simple sugar) is better known as glucose or dextrose.
+The monosaccharide (simple sugar) is better known as grape sugar or dextrose.
 This type of sugar is formed first in the grapes.
-During vinification at the beginning of fermentation, it is present in the grape must together with fructose (fruit sugar) in a ratio of one to one.
-Both types of sugar belong to the so-called hexoses and are together known as invert sugar.
-They are very differently sweet, fructose sweetening about two and a half times as much as glucose.
-During fermentation, glucose is preferably converted into alcohol and carbon dioxide.
-That is why fructose dominates the residual sugar in the wine.
-In contrast to fructose, glucose cannot be broken down by the human body, or only with difficulty, in the case of diabetes (diabetes).
+During vinification at the beginning of fermentation, it is found with fructose (fruit sugar) in a ratio of one to one in the grape must.
+Both types of sugar belong to the so-called hexoses and are together called invert sugar.
+They have very different sweetness levels; fructose is about two and a half times sweeter than glucose.
+During fermentation, glucose is preferentially converted into alcohol and carbon dioxide.
+This is why fructose dominates in the residual sugar of the wine.
+In contrast to fructose, glucose cannot or can only with difficulty be broken down by the human body in diabetes (diabetes).